foreverphoenix/the-phoenix-flavour/content/tpf/appendix/faq.md

 > Will Legacy of the Dragonborn ever be added to TPF?

 No. LOTD is the opposite of "vanilla plus" and does not fit into TPF at all.
-If you are interested in LOTD, check out [Elysium](https://github.com/TitansBane/Elysium) which started out as a TPF fork with LOTD.
+However, there is [Flavoured Legacy](https://www.nexusmods.com/skyrimspecialedition/mods/45777), a LOTD patch for TPF by Codygits.
+If you are interested in LOTD with more content mods and EnaiRim, check out [Elysium](https://github.com/TitansBane/Elysium) which started out as a TPF fork with LOTD.

 ## TPF Gameplay